How To Use Hydrogen Peroxide For Root Rot?

 Does Hydrogen Peroxide Control Thrips and Mites on Plants?

 It has been suggested that you can use Hydrogen Peroxide to control thrips and plant mites.
-But, there is limited scientific evidence to support its effectiveness.
+However, there is limited scientific evidence to support its effectiveness.

-study showed that hydrogen peroxide can be harmful to spider mites, but doesn’t always work well.
-More research is needed to know if it’s safe to for controlling thrips and mites.
+A study showed that hydrogen peroxide can harm spider mites but doesn’t always work well.
+More research is needed to know if controlling thrips and mites is safe.